Before you start building your website online, you need to choose a name.

 Does it have to be a .com?

 While it is important to be happy with a name, don’t let take so long that you never start.
 It’s important to move past this step and start creating your content.
-Also, there are very successful blogs that do not follow all of these tips and do just fine.
-Your content will be the most important factor in the success of your blog.
+Also, there are very successful sites that do not follow all of these tips and do just fine.
+Your content will be the most important factor in the success of your website.

 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Please read my disclosure for more info.